 - Native speakers of Spanish should meet with a Spanish advisor to determine an appropriate first class for their foreign language studies at WMU.

-Students interested in majoring or minoring in Spanish should meet with a Spanish advisor early in their study career.
-Together the student and advisor complete a major or minor slip, listing the required courses as well as the number and type of elective courses needed by the student to complete the major or minor.
+If you are interested in majoring or minoring in Spanish, meet with a Spanish advisor early in your study career.
+You and the advisor will complete a major or minor slip, listing the required courses as well as the number and type of elective courses you will need to complete the major or minor.

-Be aware that major and minor requirements may change with each new WMU Undergraduate Catalog.
-The requirements applicable to each student are usually determined by the catalog year under which that student begins study at WMU.
-Transfer students from Michigan community colleges are often eligible to apply the WMU catalog in effect at the time they began their studies at the 2-year institution.
-Your Spanish advisor can help you determine which requirements apply to you.
-This is a good reason to meet with your advisor as soon as possible.
+Major and minor requirements may change with each new WMU undergraduate catalog.
+The requirements are usually determined by the catalog year under which you begin study at WMU.
+Transfer students from Michigan community colleges are often eligible to apply the WMU catalog in effect at the time when the student began their studies at the two-year institution.
+Meet with your Spanish advisor as soon as possible to determine which requirements apply to you.